Barbecue

 The three cultures merged into a special style of cooking that is now

-called Texas Barbecue, although Smokehouse Barbecue is probably a better term.
-Smokehouses were not unique to the German
+called Texas Barbecue, although Smokehouse Barbecue is probably a

 culture - smoking pork,